MicrosoftDocs/win32/desktop-src/wic/-wic-codec-readingwritingmetadata.md

 ---
-Description: 'This topic provides an overview of how you can use the Windows Imaging Component (WIC) APIs to read and write metadata that is embedded in image files.' ms.assetid: 'b1e0b936-a13a-42dd-8470-957ba1d90423'
+Description: This topic provides an overview of how you can use the Windows Imaging Component (WIC) APIs to read and write metadata that is embedded in image files. ms.assetid: b1e0b936-a13a-42dd-8470-957ba1d90423
-title: Overview of Reading and Writing Image Metadata
+title: Overview of Reading and Writing Image Metadata ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Overview of Reading and Writing Image Metadata